 Enable Kubernetes and save.
 Please refer to their installation guide for details.

 Alternatively, you can use Minikube.
 We generally find it less stable and more hassle to configure and use, but we do fully support it on Mac.
 Please look at the Minikube Instructions section for details.

 We have a Homebrew tap and package that you can use to easily install

-garden-cli and all dependencies:
+garden-cli and its dependencies:

 brew tap garden-io/gardenbrew install garden-cli